Gattocrucco/lsqfitgp/docs/sine.rst

     gy = gvar.gvar(y, 0.2 * np.ones(len(y)))

-Now ``gy`` represents an array of independent gaussian distributions with mean ``y`` and standard deviation 0.2.
+Now ``gy`` represents an array of independent Gaussian distributions with mean ``y`` and standard deviation 0.2.
 We then repeat everything as before, but using ``gy`` instead of ``y``; we don't even need to recreate the :class:`GP` object because we are not modifying the :math:`x` points::